sawlemon/ethicalhacking/README.md

 # Ethical_Hacking
-> This repo contains files documenting things that I learn about Pen-Tesinting and Networking.
+> This repo contains files documenting things that I learn about Penetration Testing and Networking.

 ----